POS Lavu Review

 Compatible Credit Card Processors:

-POS Lavu is one of the more flexible products I’ve come across when it comes to credit card integration, especially in the U.S. The preferred processor is Mercury Payments, though Heartland Payments is also supported.
+POS Lavu is one of the more flexible products I’ve come across when it comes to credit card integration, especially in the U.S. The preferred processors are BridgePay, Heartland, and Mercury Payments.
 Setting up credit card payments in Lavu doesn’t require you to configure it with your merchant account information; you only need to point it to the right gateway.
-With that said, Lavu lists BridgePay as its preferred universal gateway, meaning that you can pretty much get the POS to work with any processor you like.
-If you’re not already using their “preferred” processor–and you’re happy with the one you’ve got–this should come as good news to the restaurant owner, a breed of merchant who can least afford the costs associated with taking credit cards.
-If you don’t have to switch, you probably won’t want to.

 Internationally, Lavu also supports integration with iZettle (in Europe) and Tyro (in Australia).
 Searching through the POS Lavu website, and its support microsite, yields a lot of information about integrations and partnerships with many different gateways and processors.
-And a lot of the information is old and possibly out of date, so the best bet to explore your options is to actually call a Lavu sales rep and find out what they are.
-There’s no doubt you’ll have many.
-Since navigating the various rates and fees from different providers can be difficult, we can help negotiating the best rates from these processors; give us a shout.
+And a lot of the information is old and possibly out of date, so the best bet for exploring your options is to actually call a Lavu sales rep and find out what those options are.
+There’s no doubt you’ll have many questions, since navigating the various rates and fees from different providers can be difficult.

 Customer Service/Technical Support: